What Is Nocturia? Here's Why You Need to Pay Attention if You're Peeing a Lot at Night

 Getting up to urinate frequently at night could signal a serious health problem: high blood pressure.

-According to preliminary research—presented at an annual meeting of the European Society of Cardiology—salt intake and high blood pressure, also called hypertension, are both linked to an increased number of trips to the bathroom made when you should be sleeping.
+According to recent preliminary research, salt intake and high blood pressure, also called hypertension, are both linked to an increased number of trips to the bathroom made when you should be sleeping.
 “Our study indicates that if you need to urinate in the night—called nocturia—you may have elevated blood pressure and/or excess fluid in your body,” study author Satoshi Konno, MD said in a press release.

 If you consume too much salt, your body might retain fluid.
 This fluid retention is associated with high blood pressure, and it could mean you have to pee more in the middle of the night.